Lucchese History, Family Crest & Coats of Arms

 - Antonio Lucchese, aged 44, who landed in America from Biancavilla, Catania, in 1907

-- Ada Lucchese, aged 19, who emigrated to the United States from Basilica, Lucca, Italy, in 1908
+- Ada Lucchese, aged 19, who immigrated to the United States from Basilica, Lucca, Italy, in 1908

 - Antonino Lucchese, aged 9, who landed in America from Borgetto, Sicily, in 1910

-- Antonino Lucchese, aged 2, who emigrated to the United States from Bergetto, Sicily, in 1911
+- Antonino Lucchese, aged 2, who immigrated to the United States from Bergetto, Sicily, in 1911

-- Antonino Lucchese, aged 55, who emigrated to America from Vicari, Palermo, in 1913
+- Antonino Lucchese, aged 55, who immigrated to America from Vicari, Palermo, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)